-On March 26, 2022, the Board approved and endorsed for stockholders' approval the declaration of stock dividends equivalent to 20% of the Bank's outstanding capital stock in relation to the increase in its authorized capital stock (common shares) from 5.5 billion to 8.5 billion shares.
-On April 22, 2022, the Board also approved the declaration of a special cash dividend on common shares of the Bank in the amount of ₱1.00 per share to all stockholders of record as of May 6, 2022 and was paid out on May 31, 2022.
-Beginning the first quarter of 2023, a regular cash dividend of ₱0.75 per share shall be paid.
+On March 26, 2022, the Board approved and endorsed for stockholders' approval the declaration of stock dividends equivalent to 20% of the Bank's outstanding capital stock in relation to the increase in its authorized capital stock (common shares) from 5.5 Billion to 8.5 Billion shares.
+On April 22, 2022, the Board also approved the declaration of a special cash dividend on common shares of the Bank in the amount of Php1.00 per share to all stockholders of record as of May 6, 2022 and was paid out on May 31, 2022.